 - Assists the groom in picking out what the groomsmen are going to wear

-- Either gets measured at the formalwear shop or promptly sends his measurements to them, and offers to pick up and return the suits.
+- Gets measured at the formalwear shop or promptly sends his measurements to them and offers to pick up and return the suits

 - Goes to all pre-wedding events, including engagement parties, any coed showers, bachelor party, and rehearsal dinner